clicalmani/tonka/docs/requests.md

 ### Retrieving Request Headers

-You may retrieve a request header from the `Clicalmani\Foundation\Http\Requests\Request` instance using the `header` method.
+You may retrieve a request header from the `Request` instance using the `header` method.
 If the header is not present on the request, `null` will be returned.
 However, the `header` method accepts an optional second argument that will be returned if the header is not present on the request:

 ```php
 namespace App\Http\Controllers;